6 Best Software for Texturing 3D Models

 - Paid software, comes with a Subscription Model.

-The only major problem with ZBrush is that it comes with a complex User Interface.
-It’s a highly customizable User Interface, making it difficult for new users to adapt to it.
-But if you are committed and manage to clear the learning curve, you will have a potent sculpting tool that you can use for texturing 3D models and doing other tasks.
+The User Interface of ZBrush is the program’s single significant drawback.
+Because of its customizable User Interface, it might be challenging for new users to get used to it.
+However, if you are dedicated and succeed in overcoming the learning curve, you will have a powerful sculpting tool that you can use for various jobs, such as texturing 3D models.

 - Industry-standard for 3D sculpting